Icon for tener — to have

 to be (age)

-In Spanish you possess your age — you "have" years rather than "being" an age like in English.
+In Spanish, you possess your age by 'having' years rather than 'being' an age like in English.

 to be, to feel (sensations)